Multivariate Confluent Hypergeometric Covariance Functions with Simultaneous Flexibility over Smoothness and Tail Decay

 The rest of the paper is organized as follows.
-In Section~\ref{sec:review-ch}, we review some background material on the univariate CH and Mat\'ern classes for Gaussian random fields.
-We also provide the new result on the spectral density of the CH class in Section~\ref{sec:ch-spectral}.
-The main topic of this paper: valid multivariate generalizations of the CH class is discussed in Section~\ref{sec:mult-ch}.
-Extensive simulations supporting the theory are discussed in Section~\ref{sec:sims}, followed by the analysis of multivariate oceanography data in the Southern Ocean in Section~\ref{sec:real}.
-We conclude with some future directions in Section~\ref{sec:disc}.
+In Sect. \ref{sec:review-ch}, background material on the univariate CH and Mat\'ern classes for random fields is reviewed.
+Here, the new result on the spectral density of the CH class in Sect. \ref{sec:ch-spectral} is also given.
+The main topic of this paper, valid multivariate generalizations of the CH class, is discussed in Sect. \ref{sec:mult-ch}.
+Extensive simulations supporting the theory are discussed in Sect. \ref{sec:sims}, followed by the analysis of multivariate oceanography data in the Southern Ocean in Sect. \ref{sec:real}.
+The paper concludes with some future directions in Sect. \ref{sec:disc}.